Samhita Bhat

 Brown University

-Leona, a Neuroscience and Theatre Arts major, examined training modules for accredited social health activists (ASHAs), community health workers who are employed by the India Ministry of Health and tasked with supporting maternal and child health in rural regions.
-She was particularly interested in exploring the similarities and differences between ASHAs and doulas perceptions of their work.
+Leona, a Neuroscience and Theatre Arts major, examined training modules for accredited social health activists (ASHAs), community health workers employed by the India Ministry of Health and tasked with supporting maternal and child health in rural regions.
+She was particularly interested in exploring ASHAs and doulas perceptions of their work.
 Leona also developed a man's guide to pregancy.

 Priyanka Ravi